Ivan Riabchyi: Career

 His book "Twice Ten: Faces and Voices" (Ukrainian: Двічі по десять: обличчя і голоси ISBN 9786177192373), composed of twenty interviews with literary and scientific figures, was released in 2015 by the Anetta Antonenko Publishers.
 Among the interlocutors in this book are Amélie Nothomb, Jean-Luc Outers, Éric-Emmanuel Schmitt, Sylviane Dupuis, Nicole Lemaire d'Agaggio, Jacques du Decker, Irène Stecyk, Huguette de Brocqueville, Valeriy Shevchuk, Polina Horodyska, Volodymyr Selivanov-Buryak, Vitaly Chernetsky, Oleksiy Dovgy, Vyacheslav Medvid, Lyubov Holota, Olena Herasymyuk, Lyubko Deresh and Dmytro Tchystyak.

 Becoming executive director of the Anne de Kyiv Fest International Art Festival in 2015, Riabchyi is also a head of the Pinzel Publishing House (PNZL) from 2016.

 His theatrical translations are embodied on Ukrainian stages: "Massacre" (Riznya), Yasmina Reza's "God of Carnage" adaptation, directed by Vlada Byelozorenko, at the Kyiv Academic Young Theater (2016); "Sentimental Tectonics" based on the play by Éric-Emmanuel Schmitt, directed by Taras Kryvoruchenko on the same stage (2019); "The Chopin's Secret", an adaptation of another Schmitt's play, directed by Oleksiy Kujelny at the Suzirya (Constellation) Academic Workshop of Theatrical Art (2020); "Bella Figura" based on the Yasmina Reza's play, directed by Hennady Fortus, at Zaporizhzhia Youth Theater (2021).

 He was a literary coordinator of the "Parasol" social art project dedicated to palliative care issues in 2017.

 Riabchyi is Eric-Emmanuel Schmitt's theatrical agent in Ukraine since 2018.

 In 2021, he began to serve as a head of the Office of Copyright and Neighbouring Rights, Presentation and Distribution of Audiovisual Works in the Culture Department in the Kyiv City State Administration.
 He also has a membership in the Public Council of the Shevchenkivskyi District State Administration in Kyiv since the same year.

+From 2023 to 2024, he served as Head of the Representative Office of the Ukrainian Institute in France.
+He subsequently worked as an Individual Consultant for UNESCO, first with the Social and Human Sciences Sector (2024–2025) and then with the Natural Sciences Sector (2025–2026).

+In 2023 Riabchyi was admitted to the National Writers' Union of Ukraine.